Our process server in Mexico will handle your case efficiently and promptly.

 It is important to note that Mexico currently attempts to place various roadblocks to delay service upon their citizens and business entities.
 We stay on top of the latest developments to insure that all current requirements are met.
 However, if Mexico imposes future additional requirements after the service assignment has been received by them, additional charges will be required to satisfy their demands.
 Note: This is the only Hague Service Convention nation which continually violates the provisions of the treaty and attempts to violate their obligations under the treaty.**

-Upon receipt of your assignment, we will prepare Letters Rogatory and return them to you for issuance by the Clerk of your local Court.
+Upon receipt of your assignment, we will prepare Letters Rogatory and the Hague forms and return them to you for issuance by the Clerk of your local Court.
 You will return them to us and we will arrange for translation, as well as translation of the service documents.
 Again, documents to be served in accordance with this method must be translated into the official language, Spanish.
 The Service will be completed via the Central Authority, which itself arranges for service by methods prescribed in Mexico.
 The time frame can range from 3 to 5 months (recently 3 months).
 This is the only recognized method of service in Mexico.

 Service by private process server in Mexico is an option, although not recognized by the government of Mexico.
 Even though such service will result in a U.S. judgment, it will not be enforceable in Mexico.
 Currently, the time frame for the completion of informal service is approximately 3-4 weeks.
 Some courts require a court order prior to making informal service.
 If you do not intend to attach assets in Mexico, and only seek to satisfy the court that all defendants have been served, this is an optional method for process service in Mexico.